augelloantonio/second-milestone-antonio/README.md

 I'm able this way to see as well all the other function that the function I called is calling and the order of the execution.

 ### Validation Testings

-For HTML validation testing I used ["W3 Validator"](https://validator.w3.org/nu/?doc=https%3A%2F%2Fgello94.github.io%2Ffirst-milestone-antonio%2F) which shows the html documents to be valid.
+For HTML validation testing I used ["W3 Validator"](https://validator.w3.org/nu/?doc=https%3A%2F%2Fgello94.github.io%2Fsecond-milestone-antonio%2F) which shows the html documents to be valid.
+There is only one warning on a h5 element that is wanted by me to be empty.

-For CSS validation testing I used ["W3 CSS Validator"](http://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fgello94.github.io%2Ffirst-milestone-antonio%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=it) which shows the stylesheet to be valid CSS3.
+For CSS validation testing I used ["W3 CSS Validator"](http://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fgello94.github.io%2Ffirst-milestone-antonio%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=it) which shows the style sheet to be valid CSS3.

+For JavaScript validation testing I used ["JSHint"](https://gello94.github.io/second-milestone-antonio/) with whom I checked the presence of unused variable and code errors.

 ## Deployment

-This page has been deployed to ["Github Pages"](https://gello94.github.io/first-milestone-antonio/).
+This page has been deployed to ["Github Pages"](https://gello94.github.io/second-milestone-antonio/).

 GitHub is used to host the code and publish the pages.